and-yiannis/soscs/Docker.rst

 * :code:`docker container ls`

-  * List all running containers
+   List all running containers

 * :code:`docker container ls -aq`

-  * List all containers, showing only the hashes
+   List all containers, showing only the hashes

 * :code:`docker create <docker_name>`

-  * Create a new container (syntax similar to docker run).
+   Create a new container (syntax similar to docker run).

 * :code:`docker start <docker_id>`

-  * Restart a non-running container
+   Restart a non-running container

 * :code:`docker stop <docker_id>`

-  * Gracefully stop container
+   Gracefully stop container

 * :code:`docker kill <docker_id>`

-  * Forcefully stop container
+   Forcefully stop container

 * :code:`docker rm <docker_id>`

-  * Remove specified container
+   Remove specified container

+:code:`<docker_id>` can either be the container's name or its hash tag.

 * :code:`docker rm $(docker container ls -a -q)`

+   Remove all containers

+* :code:`docker system prune -a`

+   WARNING!
+This will remove:

-  * Remove all containers
+     * all stopped containers

-:code:`<docker_id>` can either be the container's name or its hash tag.
+     * all networks not used by at least one container

+     * all images without at least one container associated to them

+     * all build cache